 How should I inform employees about the survey?

-Every business is different and will have their own preferred communication methods.
-At WeThrive we provide a variety of resources to help, including posters, email templates and videos.
+Every business is different and will have their own preferred employee communication methods.
+At WeThrive we provide a variety of resources to help with your employee engagement survey communications, including posters, email templates and videos.

-In an office, short videos are great for sharing online across comms channels.
+In an office, you can call a company meeting and run a video which can then be shared across online comms channels.
 But in retail stores where employees are offline the majority of the time, posters can have more of an impact.
 So think about your work environment and which methods will help communicate your message most effectively.

 - An initial teaser – let employees know a survey is coming soon

 - Full survey comms – a formal brief with details of the survey (including what, why, when, where, how)